ouzzkp/earthquake-app/README.md

-## Kullanılan Teknolojiler
+## Technologies Used

 **Backend:**

-- Go (Golang): Sunucu tarafı mantığını oluşturma, HTTP isteklerini işleme, veritabanı ile etkileşim ve gerçek zamanlı veri aktarımı için WebSocket kullanımı.
+- Go (Golang): Used to build the server-side logic, handle HTTP requests, interact with the database, and employ WebSockets for real-time data transmission.
-- PostgreSQL: Deprem verilerini depolamak ve yönetmek için tercih edilen ilişkisel veritabanı.
+- PostgreSQL: The relational database chosen for storing and managing earthquake data.
-- WebSocket: Sunucu ile istemci arasında gerçek zamanlı iletişim sağlamak, özellikle yeni deprem bilgilerinin anında yayınlanması için kullanılır.
+- WebSocket: Used for real-time communication between server and client, particularly for broadcasting new earthquake information instantly.

 **Frontend:**

-- React: Kullanıcı arayüzünü oluşturmak için kullanılan bir JavaScript kütüphanesi, özellikle haritada deprem verilerini gösterme ve bu bilgileri gerçek zamanlı olarak güncelleme.
+- React: A JavaScript library used to build the user interface, especially for displaying earthquake data on the map and updating it in real-time.
-- react-simple-maps: Haritayı render etmek ve üzerine deprem işaretçileri yerleştirmek için kullanılan React bileşen kütüphanesi.
+- react-simple-maps: A React component library used to render the map and place earthquake markers on it.